IMLA-HSO/bfs-camera-driver/README.md

 ## Usage-Docker
 A docker file is provided for easy use of the camera-publisher.
+* The docker file uses the calibration.ymal file for undistortion.
+Depending on the setup choose the right calibration data.
 * Build DockerImage: sudo docker build ./ --tag  bfs-image-publisher
 * Run DockerImage: sudo docker run -t --privileged -v /dqev/bus/usb:/dev/bus/usb -p 5557:5557 -p 5556:5556 bfs-image-publisher